millersdeathrow/voltnoacc/README.md

 - <b> New! @runchman's brake pump chatter fix for pedal users </b> - fixes brake oscillations during engagement at a stop and various other times.

 - <b> New!
 Adjustable stopping distance, one, two, and three bar distance intervals</b>:  BE CAREFUL WITH THESE OPTIONAL SETTINGS IN kegman.json!
 Add ONE_BAR_DISTANCE, TWO_BAR_DISTANCE, THREE_BAR_DISTANCE, FOUR_BAR_DISTANCE values in kegman.json to change the following distance interval.
 Add STOPPING_DISTANCE to change the distance between you and the lead car at a stop.
 If these values do not exist in kegman.json, they just assume default values of 0.9, 1.3, 1.8, 2.3, and 2 respectively.
 Thanks to @joeljacobs for adding the optional distance intervals.

+E.g.
+Add this line to adjust one bar distance following distance in seconds:
+"ONE_BAR_DISTANCE":"0.7"

 - <b> New!
 Disable Auto Emergency Braking (Nidec Hondas)</b>:  Since 0.6.4 Comma passes through the AEB signal.
 This causes unexpected emergency braking on 2 lane highways with oncoming traffic and is unsafe.
 I have disabled this.
 Ensure that you reflash you Panda if you get AEBs:  cd /data/openpilot/panda/board && pkill -f boardd && make  - after a successful flash, reboot.